-- 1. Chlorophyll-a is one of several light attenuation substances in the water column along with non-algal particles and colored dissolved organic matter (CDOM). - 2.
+- 1. Indicator Part 10d is a response threshold that will be used to assess if there are excess nutrients per Env-Wq 1703.14 to maintain a balanced, integrated, and adaptive community per Env-Wq 1703.19. - 2.
+Chlorophyll-a is one of several light attenuation substances in the water column along with non-algal particles and colored dissolved organic matter (CDOM). - 3.
 Chlorophyll-a growth is stimulated by eutrophication processes.
-Chlorophyll-a represents one controllable component of water clarity. - 3.
-The calculation methods in Indicator Part 9b may be used as one approximation of peak chlorophyll-a concentrations that reduce water clarity.
-Where the short-term variability in the system is heavily confounded by the multitude of physical and biological process time scales, the 5-year 90th percentile chlorophyll-a indicator allows the multitude of physical and biological process time scales in the estuary to reveal the balance of the system (Lawton, 1999) (Li, Lewis, & Harrison, 2010).
+Chlorophyll-a represents one controllable component of water clarity. - 4.
+The calculation methods in Indicator Part 10b may be used as one approximation of peak chlorophyll-a concentrations that reduce water clarity.
+Where the short-term variability in the system is heavily confounded by the multitude of physical and biological process time scales, the 5-year 90th percentile chlorophyll-a indicator allows the multitude of physical and biological process time scales in the estuary to reveal the balance of the system (Lawton, 1999) (Li, Lewis, & Harrison, 2010). - 5.
+The final assessment decision for this indicator is dependent on the distribution of chlorophyll-a data, the distribution of the light attenuation data, any information about other light attenuating substances and consideration of the quality, currentness, representativeness, completeness, applicability, frequency, magnitude and duration of each data component.

-Indicator Part 9e: Macroalgae Indicator
+Indicator 10e: Macroalgae Measure